Danubian Lowland

 Many urban and other settlements can be found in this primarily agricultural area.
-The towns Topoľčany, Nové Zámky, Komárno, Levice, Dunajská Streda and Galanta are administrative centers.
-They are centers of industry and the processing of agricultural products (mills, breweries etc.).
-Old wine growing towns (Svätý Jur, Pezinok, Modra) and health resorts (Piešťany, Dudince) can be also found in the lowland.
+The towns Topoľčany, Nové Zámky, Komárno, Levice, Dunajská Streda, and Galanta are administrative centers.
+They are centers of industry and the processing of agricultural products (mills, breweries, etc.).
+Old wine-growing towns (Svätý Jur, Pezinok, Modra) and health resorts (Piešťany, Dudince) can be also found in the lowlands.
 See the articles of the two subdivisions for further information.